vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

   # The AWS region of the target S3 bucket.
   region = "us-east-1"

-  # OPTIONAL - General

-  # A prefix to apply to all object key names.
-This should be used to partition your objects, and it's important to end this value with a `/` if you want this to be the root S3 "folder". `strftime` specifiers are supported.
-  key_prefix = "date=%F/"
-  key_prefix = "date=%F/hour=%H/"
-  key_prefix = "year=%Y/month=%m/day=%d/"

   # OPTIONAL - Batching

   # The maximum size of a batch before it is flushed.